Nazi war crimes suspect, 96, flees ahead of trial | Law-Order

 Nazi war crimes suspect, 96, flees ahead of trial

-Irmgard Furchner is accused of having contributed as an 18-year old to the murder of 11,412 people when she was a typist at the Stutthof concentration camp between 1943 and 1945.
-"The accused is on the run," Frederike Milhoffer, spokesperson for the Itzehoe district court, said.
+Irmgard Furchner is accused of having contributed as an 18-year-old to the murder of 11,412 people when she was a typist at the Stutthof concentration camp between 1943 and 1945.
+"The accused is on the run," said Frederike Milhoffer, spokesperson for the Itzehoe district court.

 - Country: